redhat-cop/infra-ansible/roles/ansible/tower/config-ansible-tower-ocp-ssh/README.md

 config-ansible-tower-ocp-ssh
 ============================

-This role is a helper for `config-ansible-tower-ocp` to create an Openshift secret from an SSH key, and mount it as read-only in the `awx` users $HOME/.ssh folder
+This role is a helper for `config-ansible-tower-ocp` to create an OpenShift secret from an SSH key, and mount it as read-only in the `awx` users $HOME/.ssh folder

 ## Requirements